pro9er5/digress-digest/_posts/2025-02-08-starting-somewhere.markdown

 We chose path 3.
 Path 1 didn't offer enough change and path 2 was an option after the gap year.
 That all said, calling a full-stop on life as we knew it to embrace a year of travel and exploration opened up a lot of questions.
-What we knew we had decide first was a start date.
+What we knew we had to decide first was a start date.
 This start date was really important for holding ourselves accountable to making this path a reality.
-So, we decided on the beginning of the next school year---we set out gap year kickoff to 10 September 2023.
+So, we decided on the beginning of the next school year---we set our gap year kickoff to 10 September 2023.

-This gave us about six months to start working our way down the following todo list:
+This gave us about six months to start working our way down the following to-do list:

 - Disengage from work---leave of absence, remote work agreements, quitting?
 - Figure out homeschool for our rising 1st and 4th grade kids
 - Move out of our home
 - Put what things we would hold on to into storage
 - Plan where we would go and how we would get there
-- Budget the the next year
+- Budget for the next year
 - Figure out what to do with the dog

 ## What Happened Next